-At this time, we ask you to follow the guidance of the Center for Disease Control (CDC) and practice social distancing recommendations to help slow the spread of the virus.
 Community members are encouraged to continue to stay active, connected, and enriched during this time.
-In addition to some of our regular programming, we are excited to offer a resource for all ages: Virtual Ways to Play More which includes links to video tutorials, arts and craft activities, and enrichment ideas to keep you active and engaged at home.
+In addition to some of our regular programming, we are excited to offer a new resource for all ages: Virtual Ways to Play More which includes links to video tutorials, arts and craft activities, and enrichment ideas to keep you active and engaged at home.

 - City of Burbank parks and park restrooms remain open.
-However, all parks and recreation indoor facilities and some outdoor amenities are closed.
-This includes, but is not limited to: recreation centers, picnic areas, senior centers, nature center, basketball courts, fitness equipment, and ballfields.
+However, all parks and recreation indoor facilities and some outdoor amenities are closed for public use.
+This includes, but is not limited to: playgrounds, recreation centers, picnic areas, senior centers, nature center, basketball courts, fitness equipment, and ballfields.
 Please adhere to all posted signage posted at park locations denoting closures.
 No group gatherings at the parks at this time.
 Please only stay with those in your household.
 Per the County of Los Angeles, cloth face coverings are now required when you are around people not in your household.
 Information about the use of Face Coverings can be found on the Fact Sheet on Face Coverings and the Los Angeles County Department of Public Health Face Coverings document.